noiffion/newsDB/README.md

- The database can be downloaded [from here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip)

- And attached here as newsdata.sql.gz.
+ The database can be downloaded [from here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip) and attached here as newsdata.sql.gz.

  Because the database and the program runs only on Linux the installation of 'VirtualBox' and 'Vagrant' is also needed apart from Postgresql and the third version of Python: